bagder/http3-explained/en/feature-udp.md

 QUIC perform worse than TCP based protocols.
 There's no end to what some operators may do.

-For the forseeable future, all use of QUIC-based transports will probably have to be able to gracefully fall-back to another (TCP-based) alternative.
+For the foreseeable future, all use of QUIC-based transports will probably have to be able to gracefully fall-back to another (TCP-based) alternative.
 Google engineers have previously mentioned they've measure a failure rate in the low single-digit percentages.